 On November 18, 2014, one of the Company's subsidiaries entered into a master services agreement with an indirect wholly owned subsidiary of Apollo.
 Pursuant to this master services agreement, the Company provided printer supplies and maintenance services, including toner maintenance, training, quarterly business review and printer procurement.
-The Company recognized revenue of \$0.1 million and \$0.6 million under this agreement for the years ended December 31, 2020 and 2019, respectively, in its consolidated statements of operations.
+The Company recognized revenue of \$0.1 million under this agreement for the year ended December 31, 2020 in its consolidated statements of operations.

 In April 2016, one of the Company's subsidiaries entered into a master services agreement with Presidio Networked Solutions Group, LLC ("Presidio Group"), a wholly owned subsidiary of Presidio, Inc., a portion of which is owned by affiliates of Apollo.
 Pursuant to this master services agreement, Presidio Group provided the Company with employees, subcontractors, and/or goods and services.
-For the years ended December 31, 2020 and 2019 there were related party expenses of \$0.2 million and \$1.0 million, respectively, for this service.
+For the year ended December 31, 2020, there were related party expenses of \$0.2 million for this service.

 On January 18, 2017, one of the Company's subsidiaries entered into a master purchase and professional services agreement with Caesars Enterprise Services, LLC ("Caesars").
 Caesars is controlled by investment funds affiliated with Apollo.
 Pursuant to this master purchase and professional services agreement, the Company provided managed print services to Caesars, including general equipment operation, supply management, support services and technical support.
-The Company recognized revenue of \$0.9 million and \$4.4 million for years ended December 31, 2020 and 2019.
+The Company recognized revenue of \$0.9 million for year ended December 31, 2020.

 On May 5, 2017, one of the Company's subsidiaries entered into a master services agreement with ADT LLC.
 ADT LLC is controlled by investment funds affiliated with Apollo.
 Pursuant to this master services agreement, the Company provided ADT LLC with mailroom and onsite mail delivery services at an ADT LLC office location and managed print services, including supply management, equipment maintenance and technical support services.
-The Company recognized revenue of \$0.3 million and \$1.2 million in our consolidated statements of operations from ADT LLC under this master services agreement for the years ended December 31, 2020 and 2019.
+The Company recognized revenue of \$0.3 million in our consolidated statements of operations from ADT LLC under this master services agreement for the year ended December 31, 2020.

 On July 20, 2017, one of the Company's subsidiaries entered into a master services agreement with Diamond Resorts Centralized Services Company.
 Diamond Resorts Centralized Services Company is controlled by investment funds affiliated with Apollo.
 Pursuant to this master services agreement, the Company provided commercial print and promotional product procurement services to Diamond Resorts Centralized Services Company, including sourcing, inventory management and fulfillment services.
-The Company recognized revenue of \$0.9 million and \$5.4 million for the year ended December 31, 2020 and 2019 and cost of revenue of less than \$0.1 million for each of the years ended December 31, 2020 and 2019 from Diamond Resorts Centralized Services Company under this master services agreement.
+The Company recognized revenue of \$0.9 million for the year ended December 31, 2020 and cost of revenue of less than \$0.1 million for the year ended December 31, 2020 from Diamond Resorts Centralized Services Company under this master services agreement.